How to Mitigate Foreign Exchange Risk

 In the long term, the value of one currency may continue declining against another, affecting the future value of your business.

 Goods and services priced in the declining currency will become cheaper and more competitive.
-This can slow down your business if your prices are listed in the stronger currency.
+This can slow down business growth if your prices are listed in the stronger currency.

 Foreign Exchange Risk Mitigation Techniques

-In a survey on risk management trends, 70% of CFOs admitted that their companies fell prey to avoidable currency exposures.
+In a survey on risk management trends, 70% of CFOs admitted that their companies fell prey to avoidable currency exposure.